husamgh/Data-Entry-automation/README.md

 Install python pip library
 then download the selenium webdriver of you prefered web browser

-Finally, Happy web browser Autoimation.
+Finally, Happy web browser Automation.